Natural Snow Buildings: History

 The beginnings of Natural Snow Buildings can be traced back to 1997, at a Paris university.
 They met in their school library where a film was playing.
 Mehdi had been invited to a party that evening but declined and headed to the library instead.
 After their first meeting, the two saw more of each other.
 Although Mehdi could play a bit of guitar and Solange was a classically trained musician, the two had not yet begun making music.

 It was in May 1998 that the two officially started their band and began home recording their music.
 They self-released two cassettes, Witch-Season and Two Sides of a Horse in 1999 and 2000, and in 2001 recorded Ghost Folks, released in 2003.
 Then, they self-released a double CD, The Winter Ray, in a limited edition, and, after moving from Paris to Vitré, Brittany in 2004, recorded The Dance of the Moon and the Sun (released in 2006).
 They then each issued solo material before producing more material as a duo.

 Most of their albums have only been released in small numbers, often in hand-crafted limited editions.
-However, since 2012 they have released several records on prominent independent labels such as Ba Da Bing Records, which has also reissued some of their earlier recordings, including Night Coercion Into the Company of Witches and the Isengrind/Twinsistermoon/Natural Snow Buildings split The Snowbringer Cult.
+However, since 2012 they have released several records on prominent independent labels such as Ba Da Bing Records, which has also reissued some of their earlier recordings, including Night Coercion Into the Company of Witches and the Isengrind/TwinSisterMoon/Natural Snow Buildings split The Snowbringer Cult.
 Their work has been compared with such bands as Popol Vuh, Flying Saucer Attack, and Tower Recordings.
-They make many references to the horror film genre in their song titles; for example Santa Sangre (with the track "Santa Sangre Part I & II" on Daughter of Darkness), The Blair Witch Project (The track "Mary Brown" on Dance of the Moon and the Sun is a reference to a character from this film) and director John Carpenter (a track on Dance of the Moon and the Sun).
+They make many references to the horror film genre in their song titles; for example Santa Sangre (with the track "Santa Sangre Part I & II" on Daughter of Darkness), The Blair Witch Project (The track "Mary Brown" on The Dance of the Moon and the Sun is a reference to a character from this film) and director John Carpenter (a track on The Dance of the Moon and the Sun).